 Each deanery has its own Deanery Synod which consists of lay members and clergy.

-Lay members are elected at Annual Parochial Church meetings and the clergy of the deanery meet under the joint chairmanship of the Area (Rural) Dean and the Lay Chair.
+Lay members are elected at Annual Parochial Church Meetings (APCMs) and meet with the clergy of the deanery under the joint chairmanship of the Rural Dean and the Lay Chair.

-You may find the APCM forms page helpful when raising the appropriate paperwork.
+You may find the APCM forms page helpful when raising the appropriate paperwork following the Annual Parochial Church Meetings.